fpetracci/rob_upperlimb_strokes/README.md

 -----------------------------
 The repository is organized in folders as follows:
--	Data Analysis				all needed code to handle the post-stroke UZH dataset.
+-	Data Analysis:				all needed code to handle the post-stroke UZH dataset.
 The dataset is not included.
--	Mathematica - Ergonomy		Mathematica code to build a CLIK algorithm that keeps in mind ergonomicity.
+-	Mathematica - Ergonomy:		Mathematica code to build a CLIK algorithm that keeps in mind ergonomicity.
--	rvctools					Peter Corke robotic toolbox, 9th release
+-	rvctools:					Peter Corke robotic toolbox, 9th release
--	Tavole						developed code to run the supplementary exercises.
+-	Tavole:						developed code to run the supplementary exercises.
 Parts in italian to ease the development.
--	Tex							.tex files for the final report.
+-	Tex:						.tex files for the final report.